gigacontr.8

 DESCRIPTION

-gigacontr sends commands to the Gigaset device driver or the Gigaset device and prints
+gigacontr sends commands to the Gigaset device driver or the Gigaset

 OPTIONS